bihealth/sodar-core-legacy/docs/source/getting_started.rst

 described above.
 The templates utilize the plugin framework to provide content under projects dynamically.
 The project also provides default CSS stylings, base templates and a base layout which can be used or adapted as needed.
-See the usage and development documentation for more details.
+See the usage and app development documentation for more details.

 The Userprofile App